 Perhaps you'll become less hurt by constructive criticism.
 Maybe you'll become a better listener.
 You could end up as a bolder, more inspiring leader when previously you'd let others take the lead.

 These changes don't always come instantly, of course, but even a single conversation can give you clarity and a new perspective on something that's been blocking you for a while, setting you on the path to positive change sooner than you might think.
+This is why coaching is one of the most powerful tools a leader has to improve performance.

 There's a whole range of skills and responsibilities that a performance coach can help with.
 From mindset to management and productivity, these are just some of the things performance coaching can help with: